MalloyDelacroix/DownloaderForReddit/README.md

 Users and subreddits are kept in two separate list displays.
 You can have an unlimited number of lists containing an unlimited number of users/subreddits.
-The lists can be downloaded as a whole or the individual users/subreddits can be downloaded independently.
+The lists can be downloaded as a whole, or the individual users/subreddits can be downloaded independently.
 User downloads can also be constrained to posts made only to the subreddits in the current subreddit list.